 The second group of monetary policy rules comprises targeting rules.
 Characteristic for a targeting rule is the "assignment" of a loss function to the central bank.
-If this loss function features only one target variable, say inflation, we have a strict targeting rule.
+We have already encountered this in section 4.1.
+If the assigned loss function features only one target variable, say inflation, we are dealing with a strict targeting rule.
 If additional variables are included, say income, we speak of a flexible targeting rule.
 To the extent that the right or best target variables are difficult to control or to observe, the use of loss functions with intermediate targets is sometimes proposed.
 These targets should be highly correlated with the true goal, but easier to control and to observe.